Scottish Pub Culture

 Nowadays, it signals that the food being served will be more traditional food.
 It is often ordered at the Bar but may be served at the table.

-Think fish and chips, scotch pie, roast chicken, gammon steak.
+Think fish and chips, scotch pie, roast chicken, or gammon steak.

 Should you wish to experience day-to-day food for Scots, then a pub serving “Bar Meals” should be top of your list.